runway7/beacon.old/README.md

 ---

-Beacon runs on Google App Engine, and should be able to power most, if not all, blogs well within the free quota.
+Beacon runs on **Google App Engine**, and should be able to power most, if not all, blogs well within the free quota.

 Under the hood, it's using: